Wild Bill (1995 film): Filming

-The film was shot in Los Angeles, including at Universal Studios and Warner Bros.
+Production was initially considered to use Santa Fe locations as the earlier Wyatt Earp and Tombstone had done.
+Instead, budget dictated a Los Angeles shoot with locations including Universal Studios and Warner Bros.
 Studios.
 The Gene Autry Melody Ranch in Santa Clarita, California was used to portray Deadwood.

 Hill said that Jeff Bridges was "an actor I greatly love... a very nice man, decent, hard working, got along well, no problems" but that there "was always a kind of tension between Jeff and myself" because "Jeff does a lot of takes, I don't.
 My focus is very intense, but when it gets to be you just doing it again and again I lose it and I find an awful lot of performers go stale.
 He would always have an idea he thought he could make something better."

 Reception

 Critical response

 The film received a 46% approval rating on Rotten Tomatoes based on 28 reviews, with an average rating of 5.6/10.
 The website's critical consensus reads: "Crowded with talent on either side of the camera, Wild Bill shoots itself in the foot with a surprisingly muddled take on the story of the titular folk hero."
 Roger Ebert gave the film two stars out of four, criticizing its pacing and plot.
 He recognized the film's ambition, aiming for "elegy" and "poetry" in its final act, but ultimately described it as flawed, writing, "We can see where it's headed, although it doesn't get there."
 In a positive review, Bruce Fretts of Entertainment Weekly wrote that the movie "succeeds as a character study of a man whose idiosyncratic code of justice eventually catches up with him", and complimented Jeff Bridges' acting as vital to the film's success.
 Variety, while also praising Jeff Bridges' performance, took a critical stance, observing that the film "comes to a near dead-stop in the final stretch".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.